 Trenchless technology changed that equation.
 CIPP pipe lining and pipe bursting rehabilitate or replace the sewer pipe from the inside out, through small access points, without a trench.
 The pipe below gets fixed.
 Everything above stays exactly where it is.
 Bison Plumbing has performed trenchless sewer repair across Macomb and Oakland County since the technology became available to residential contractors — using Picote Solutions HD cameras for pre-installation diagnosis and ASTM-compliant post-installation verification.

-The right trenchless method depends on what the Picote camera inspection reveals about your pipe's condition.
-Here's how each method works and when it's the correct choice:
+The right method depends on what the Picote camera inspection reveals about your pipe's condition.

 A resin-saturated flexible liner is inserted into the damaged pipe and cured in-place — forming a new, jointless, structural pipe within the old one.
 The old pipe stays in the ground.
 No excavation.